 Regardless of the order in which the prior two events have taken place, the next step is to make a report.
 To help protect the privacy of the student and others involved and to assure that proper protocol is followed, faculty and professional staff should not discuss the matter with anyone else outside of the two individuals listed below, i.e., do not contact ANY other individual, including any supervisor, academic chair or administrative department head, about the matter unless you are specifically advised to do so after speaking with one of the two individuals listed below.

-3. The faculty/professional staff member should make contact with the Deputy Title IX coordinator, the Director of Sexual Misconduct Services: Jan Masland (717-358- 7178), to report and receive guidance on next steps.
-If Jan Masland is not available, the faculty/professional staff member makes contact with the College’s Title IX Coordinator: the Vice President for Finance and Administration, David Proulx (717-291-3993).
+The faculty/professional staff member should make contact with Title IX Coordinator Jan Masland, (717-358- 7178), to report and receive guidance on next steps.

 1. A student comes into your office and says that she/he has something to tell you but you cannot tell anyone else.
 What do you do?